isomerpages/moe-dunmansec/_our-special-programmes/makerspace@library.md

 	</figcaption>
 </figure>

-We also held meet-the-artist series where students interact with artists to learn more of their trade and the joy and challenges they face in their creative journey.
-One such activity was digital doodling where art students meet up a local doodling artist.
+<p style="text-align: justify;">We also held meet-the-artist series where students interact with artists to learn more of their trade and the joy and challenges they face in their creative journey.
+One such activity was digital doodling where art students meet up a local doodling artist.</p>

 <figure>